TaitoUnited/taito-cli/docs/plugins.md

 Database plugins typically implement the following commands:

-* `taito db *`: Manage database with taito-cli commands.
+* `taito db *`: Manage database with Taito CLI commands.
 * `taito env apply`: Create a database and database users (if not managed with terraform)
 * `taito env rotate`: Set new database user passwords (if not managed with terraform)
 * `taito env destroy`: Delete a database and database users (if not managed with terraform)

 Plugins:

-* [mysql-db](https://github.com/TaitoUnited/taito-cli/blob/master/plugins/mysql-db/README.md): taito-cli support for MySQL.
+* [mysql-db](https://github.com/TaitoUnited/taito-cli/blob/master/plugins/mysql-db/README.md): Taito CLI support for MySQL.
-* [postgres-db](https://github.com/TaitoUnited/taito-cli/blob/master/plugins/postgres-db/README.md): taito-cli support for PostgreSQL.
+* [postgres-db](https://github.com/TaitoUnited/taito-cli/blob/master/plugins/postgres-db/README.md): Taito CLI support for PostgreSQL.
-* [sqitch-db](https://github.com/TaitoUnited/taito-cli/blob/master/plugins/sqitch-db/README.md): taito-cli support for Sqitch.
+* [sqitch-db](https://github.com/TaitoUnited/taito-cli/blob/master/plugins/sqitch-db/README.md): Taito CLI support for Sqitch.

 ## Hour reporting

 Hour reporting plugins typically implement the following commands:

-* `taito hours *`: Hour reporting with taito-cli commands.
+* `taito hours *`: Hour reporting with Taito CLI commands.

 Plugins:

-* [jira-tempo](https://github.com/TaitoUnited/taito-cli/blob/master/plugins/jira-tempo/README.md): taito-cli support for JIRA Tempo.
+* [jira-tempo](https://github.com/TaitoUnited/taito-cli/blob/master/plugins/jira-tempo/README.md): Taito CLI support for JIRA Tempo.
-* [toggl](https://github.com/TaitoUnited/taito-cli/blob/master/plugins/toggl/README.md): taito-cli support for Toggl.
+* [toggl](https://github.com/TaitoUnited/taito-cli/blob/master/plugins/toggl/README.md): Taito CLI support for Toggl.

-TIP: You can report your work hours to multiple hour reporting systems at once with a single taito-cli command.
+TIP: You can report your work hours to multiple hour reporting systems at once with a single Taito CLI command.
 You just need to enable multiple hour reporting plugins.
 For example, if one of the plugins should always be enabled and the other one only when you are working with a certain project, you can enable one plugin globally in you personal `taito-config.sh` file, and the other one in the `taito-config.sh` file of the project.
 On the other hand, if both plugins should be enabled when you are working for a certain organization, you can enable both plugins in the `taito-config.sh` file of the organization.

 ## Infrastructure management for projects